CICE-Consortium/Icepack/doc/source/science_guide/sg_bgc.rst

 **The skeletal layer implementation has been deprecated but not removed as of September, 2024.
-If users are interested in this feature, please contact the consortium.
+If users are interested in this feature, please contact the CICE Consortium.
 The documentation below has not yet been removed.**

 There are two options for modeling biogeochemistry in sea ice: 1) a skeletal layer or bottom layer model that assumes biology